 1. Eye of the needle as a gate in Jerusalem

-The way this illustration goes is like this:
+The way this illustration goes is as follows:

-There is a gate in Jerusalem called the eye of the needle through which a camel could not pass unless it stooped down and had all its baggage first removed.
-After dark, when the main gates were closed, travelers and merchants would have to use this smaller gate, by which the camel could only enter with baggage unloaded and crawling on its knees!
-Great sermon material, with the parallels of coming to God on our knees without all our baggage.
+There is a gate in Jerusalem called the “eye of the needle”, through which a camel could not pass unless it stooped down and had all its baggage first removed.
+After dark, when the main gates were closed, travelers and merchants would have to use this smaller gate.
+Great sermon material, with illustrations about how we must humble ourselves and remove our baggage before entering the kingdom.

 It would be quite convenient if this myth were true because it would legitimize people’s affinity for money and probably the prosperity gospel as well.
-However, this myth has been propagated since the 11th century and it is completely made up.
-There is zero evidence to show that this idea ever existed other than stories brought back from Jerusalem tours.
+If the passage is about baggage and humility and not actually about wealth then the prosperity preachers can breathe a big sigh of reliefr However, this myth has been propagated since the 11th century and it is completely made up.
+There is zero evidence to show that this gate ever existed other than stories brought back from Jerusalem tours.

 But what about the image to the left showing the eye of the needle?
-This did not exist when Jesus walked the earth.
-The gates of Jerusalem were destroyed and rebuilt.
-Josephus, the Jewish historian of the time, records about the wall in Jerusalem (excepting the western wall):
+This wall passage did not exist when Jesus walked the earth, or anytime close to his generation.
+This wall was built hundreds of years after Jesus’ time.
+The gates of Jerusalem were destroyed in 70CE and later rebuilt.
+Josephus, the 1st century Jewish historian, wrote about the wall in Jerusalem (excepting the western wall):

 “All the rest of the wall [surrounding Jerusalem], it was so thoroughly laid even with the ground by those that dug it up to the foundation, that there was left nothing to make those that came thither believe it [Jerusalem] had ever been inhabited.”